nidomiro/ts-libs/packages/config-helper/README.md

 To start execute `createConfig` and store it's return value in a variable.
 The first parameter represents the configuration schema.
 Here you define what parameters you want to have and how they are converted and validated.

+If you don't want to supply the value directly via an env-var, you can make use of `*_FILE`-env-vars.
+In the example below you could provide the env-var `DATABASE_PASSWORD_FILE` with the path to a file instead of the env-var `DATABASE_PASSWORD`.
+The whole content of the given file is then used as value.

+Config resolution order:

+1. env-var
+2. file env-var
+3. default value

 Example:
 (If you want more examples, head over to [config-helper-e2e](https://github.com/nidomiro/ts-tools/tree/main/packages/config-helper-e2e/))